team

 I studied philosophy as an undergraduate at UC Berkeley.
 During medical school here at UCSF, I took a leave to pursue a PhD in philosophy at NYU, where I studied with Thomas Nagel and Derek Parfit.
 After residency training in neurology back at UCSF, I did a combined fellowship in cognitive neuroscience and neuroimaging with Mark D’Esposito at UC Berkeley and in behavioral neurology here at the UCSF Memory and Aging Center.

-Alongside my clinical and research work, I am the Interim Director of UCSF Bioethics, a member of the UCSF Department of Neurology Diversity Committee and a member of the the UCSF Medical Center Ethics Committee.
-Nationally, I serve on the Neuroethics Working Group of the National Institutes of Health BRAIN (Brain Research through Advancing Innovative Neurotechnologies) Multi-Council Working Group, and the American Academy of Neurology’s Ethics, Law and Humanities Committee.
+Alongside my clinical and research work, I am the Director of UCSF Bioethics and a member of the the UCSF Medical Center Ethics Committee.
+Beyond UCSF, I serve on the Neuroethics Working Group of the National Institutes of Health BRAIN (Brain Research through Advancing Innovative Neurotechnologies) Multi-Council Working Group, the American Academy of Neurology’s Ethics, Law and Humanities Committee, and the Board of Directors of the International Neuroethics Society.
+I am also a research mentor in the Association of American Medical Colleges’ Career Development Program for Maximizing Opportunities for Scientific and Academic Independent Careers (MOSAIC) Scholars (K99/R00) from diverse backgrounds.

 Tobias Haeusermann, PhD